David Ball (electronic musician): Life and career

-Ball reunited with Almond in Soft Cell in 2001, releasing new album Cruelty Without Beauty.
+Ball reunited with Almond in Soft Cell in 2001, releasing a new album, Cruelty Without Beauty.
 In 2010, he formed the band Nitewreckage with Celine Hispiche, Rick Mulhall and Terry Neale.
 Their debut album, Take Your Money and Run, was released on Alaska Sounds on 6 June 2011, with the single "Solarcoaster" preceding it.
 The album was co-produced and mixed by Martin Rushent.
 In 2016, Ball and classical pianist Jon Savage collaborated on the experimental electronic album Photosynthesis.
-In 2018, Soft Cell saw another reunion for a final live show, celebrating their 40th anniversary since the duo was formed.
+In 2018, Soft Cell saw another reunion for a final live show, celebrating the 40th anniversary of the duo being formed.
+Ball and Almond finished their album Danceteria just before Ball's death in October 2025.

 Ball also worked as a producer, with Vicious Pink Phenomena (who started as a backing duo for early Soft Cell), the Virgin Prunes and the Rose McDowall side-project Ornamental in the 1980s, and later with Kylie Minogue, Gavin Friday and Anni Hogan.
-He also remixed for artists and bands such as David Bowie, Vanessa-Mae and Erasure (many remixes were also made with Norris as The Grid).
-Ball also worked with Friday on a cover of Suicide's "Ghost Rider" for the Alan Vega 70th Birthday Limited Edition EP Series.
+He also remixed for artists and bands such as David Bowie, Vanessa-Mae and Erasure.
+Many remixes were also made with Norris as the Grid.
+Ball worked with Friday on a cover of Suicide's "Ghost Rider" for the Alan Vega 70th Birthday Limited Edition EP Series.

-Ball lives in Kennington, south London.
+After suffering from poor health for several years, Ball died in his sleep at his home on 22 October 2025, at the age of 66.